Pyroxenium/Basalt/.github/ISSUE_TEMPLATE/docs.md

 Please describe a possible solution.

 ** Others **
-Anything else you want to add?
+Anything else you want to say?

 ** Checklist **
 [ ] I am looking at the latest version of the docs.